DHTMLX/docs-suite/docs/chart/api/chart_legend_config.md

     </tbody>
 </table>

-## The list of config options for legend (for charts without scales: Heatmap)
+## The list of config options for legend (for charts without scales: Calendar heatmap)

 :::tip
 You can apply the options below to configure the legend for charts with the "heatMap" type.